Sim2200/HW3-Extra-Credit-Project/README.md

 A short video demonstration of the project explains the hashing implementation and shows how the Streamlit interface retrieves songs by artist.

-Video Link:
+Video File: `video.mp4`
-*(Add your video link here)*

 ---

 ## How the Program Works

 1. The dataset is loaded into the program.
 2. Artist names are cleaned and normalized to avoid duplicates caused by formatting differences.
 3. A hash table (Python dictionary) is created where the artist name is used as the key.
 4. Each artist key stores songs associated with that artist.
 5. Songs are categorized into:
    - Solo songs
    - Main artist songs
    - Featured songs
 6. This structure allows fast lookup of songs by artist without scanning the entire dataset.

----

-## AI Usage

-AI tools (ChatGPT, Claude) were used only for assistance in designing the **user interface (UI)** of the project.
-The hashing logic, algorithm implementation, and data preprocessing were developed by the members of the group.

 ---